santhiya-2000/Generative_AI_Project/README.md

-#  StoryIllustrator AI - Kids Storybook Generator
+#  StoryIllustrator AI - Storybook Generator

 A magical AI-powered storybook application that creates illustrated stories for children!
 Watch as your story ideas come to life with beautiful AI-generated images and kid-friendly animations.